Trump Thumps Stocks With More Tariffs - UrduPoint

 Europe's main markets closed with even bigger losses, as Frankfurt and Paris shed more than 3.0 percent.

-"The negative mood across markets suggests that investors are jittery over sizzling trade tensions between the world's two largest economies sabotaging the already fragile global growth outlook," said Lukman Otunuga, senior research analyst at FXTM.

-Investors fleeing stocks favoured safe-haven investments such as bonds, pushing the yield on German government 10-year bonds to a new record low of -0.5 percent.
+Investors fleeing stocks favored safe-haven investments such as bonds, pushing the yield on German government 10-year bonds to a new record low of -0.5 percent.

 Gold was another beneficiary, climbing to $1,444.92 an ounce in afternoon deals from $1,426.34 a week earlier.

-Oil prices also recovered some ground after suffering a rout Thursday as Trump's tariffs announcement fuelled concerns about lower demand.
+Oil prices also recovered some ground after suffering a rout Thursday as Trump's tariffs announcement fueled concerns about lower demand.

-- Trump 'not concerned' - Trump told reporters he was "not concerned" by the negative reaction among investors, saying he had anticipated it.

-The US president was disappointed with a cut of a quarter percentage point in interest rates by the US Federal Reserve on Wednesday, which declined to commit to further cuts given the resilient performance of the US economy.